richmahn/en_tn/exo/29/intro.md

 #### Special concepts in this chapter ####

 ##### Consecrating priests #####
 This chapter records the process of consecrating priests.
 The priests were to be set apart from the rest of Israel because Yahweh is holy.
-(See: [[rc://en/tw/dict/bible/kt/consecrate]], [[rc://en/tw/dict/bible/kt/priest]] and [[rc://en/tw/dict/bible/kt/holy]])
+(See: [[rc://en/tw/dict/bible/kt/consecrate]] and [[rc://en/tw/dict/bible/kt/priest]] and [[rc://en/tw/dict/bible/kt/holy]])

 #### Other possible translation difficulties in this chapter ####